sportlog/fit/README.md

 # FIT
 A PHP (>= PHP 8) decoder for FIT files created by Garmin devices.
+The result is a list of all messages decoded from the file.
+Each message is an instance of its underlying message class, so you can easily access any (native) fields using intellisense.

 ## Install via Composer
 You can install sportlog/FIT using Composer.